 Green Manure – Clover Mix

-A mix of crimson, white and red clover.
+A mix of crimson and white clover.
 Green manures are plants that are grown specifically to build and maintain the fertility of the soil and are always incorporated into the soil.
 They can be used whenever your plot is unoccupied either over the winter, before a late sown vegetable or after an early crop such as early potatoes.
 A long-term green manure can be an alternative to compost or manure if it is unavailable.

 Prepare a good seed bed and broadcast (sprinkle) the seed over the bed at the recommended seed rate.
 You then rake the seeds into the soil.
 If you have weedy ground you can also sow them in rows to allow for weed control between the rows.